bjascob/LemmInflect/README.md

 ```

 ## Issues
-If you find a bug, please report it on the **[GitHub issues list](https://github.com/bjascob/LemmInflect/issues)**.
+If you find a bug, please report it on the [GitHub issues list](https://github.com/bjascob/LemmInflect/issues).
 However be aware that when in comes to returning the correct inflection there are a number of different types of issues that can arise.
 Some of these are not  readily fixable.
 Issues with inflected forms include...
 * Multiple spellings for an inflection (ie.. arthroplasties, arthroplastyes or arthroplastys)
 * Mass form and plural types (ie.. people vs peoples)
 * Forms that depend on context (ie.. further vs farther)